bluekamandy/cmake-cheat-sheet/README.md

 ## Acknowledgements

-This document is basically me working through the excellent CMake tutorials by Code, Tech, and Tutorials on YouTube.
+This document is basically me working through the CMake tutorials by Code, Tech, and Tutorials on YouTube.
 [Here's a link to the CMake playlist](https://www.youtube.com/watch?v=nlKcXPUJGwA&list=PLalVdRk2RC6o5GHu618ARWh0VO0bFlif4&t=0s).
 Videos 1–4 were the most relevant to me at the moment, so those were what I focussed on.

+I also used [this Udemy course](https://www.udemy.com/share/102FPyA0UedFpWQnw=/) on CMake.

 I've aslo drawn from the [CMake tutorial on cmake.org](https://cmake.org/cmake-tutorial/).